manuelmgn/2024-FrontendMasters-JS-Hard-parts/README.md

 # 2020 FrontendMasters Template

-Notes for the course "xxx" by xxx in xxx.
+Notes for the course "JavaScript: The Hard Parts, v2" by Will Sentance in Frontend Masters.

-Course taken on xxx.
+Course taken on August 2024.